AnxietyAnxiety therapyBlood pressure

 How does wearable technology help with anxiety therapy?

-Wearable technology supports anxiety therapy by providing consistent, passive nervous system support throughout the day.
+Wearable technology supports anxiety by providing consistent, passive nervous system support throughout the day.
 These tools can help promote relaxation without requiring focused effort, making stress management easier to maintain.

 Latest Stories